 A very close friend and colleague of mine got terminated recently.
-It was a compendium of bad decisions after another, and eventually, when the HR process was applied, it resulted to the inevitable termination.
+It was combination of bad decisions after another, and eventually, when the HR process was applied, it resulted to the inevitable termination.
 When this news reached me, he has already incurred unexcused absences, forged a med-cert, and when the notice of hearing was sent out, Murphy’s Law played its part (one of his family members was in the hospital) and he failed to attend the meeting.
 Right then and there, a panel of Team Leaders and the HR representative decided that it was time to let him go.

 In truth, I am very concerned for this friend of mine, plainly because his wife just had a baby (their first), and being a father and a husband myself, I know how it feels when you have your first-born – every single penny counts, not to mention the medical insurance provided by the company.
 The other part that concerns me greatly is the fact that we have been in this company for two years, as such, we have earned the mastery of what we do for the business – a veritable source of that elusive ability to negotiate a better pay or post in the next company.
 With the termination on his record, he will be forced to either hide the company from his resume, or if he decides to come forward with it, he will have to find a reason convincing enough for any recruiter to let him into the next step of the process, let alone offer him a job.

 As what I’ve mentioned in my previous posts, I’m not alien to termination.
 However, the difference between my case and the rest of the world was that I had documentation to justify my action.
 Therefore, come job hunting phase, I decided to tell the truth that my employment was severed on account of attendance issues.
 The decision to tell the truth cost me several good companies, and when I finally got the job, it was the sweetest accomplishment.